franklesniak/powershell-xplat/xplat-inventory-tool-design.md

 - OpenSUSE 42.2 and newer
 - Arch Linux (release state as of mid-2016 and newer)

-The inventory tool should run on the oldest versions of these distributions supported by PowerShell Core 6.0 and run on the newest versions of these distributions as well.
+The inventory tool should run on the oldest versions of these distributions supported by PowerShell Core 6.0 and on all versions leading up to and including the newest version.

 Each of these operating systems return OS version information slightly differently.

 ## CMDB Properties to Track Operating System Version

-Here are the list of properties that I plan to have in my CMDB:
+Here is the list of properties that I plan to have in my CMDB:

 - **OSType**: The high-level category of the operating system, identifying its core family.
 This field provides a simple, standardized label for grouping systems by OS type, facilitating broad classification across diverse platforms.
   - Windows: "Windows" (static)